 When a domain is initially transferred to our registry, our system keeps the same name servers that were in use prior to the transfer.
 This prevents a sudden change to your website or web services at an unexpected time.
 There are two items you may need to manage for your domain once the transfer has completed:

-- If you intend to use this domain with RescueGroups.org Website Service or Web Hosting, you will want to change your domain's name servers to our default name servers.
+- If you intend to use this domain with RescueGroups.org Website Service, you likely want to change your domain's name servers to our default name servers.

 Add the domain to your RescueGroups.org account